Page

 I'm including

 a version of the original image here on purpose.
+To

-To be honest, I don't like the original: the lighting,
+be honest, I don't like the original: the lighting,

 tonality, and pose are fine, but I just didn't like the

 expression on Carlotta's face.
-But when I abstract the
+But when I abstract

-Carlotta's face gets lost.
-Therefore,
+on Carlotta's face gets lost.
+Therefore, here's a

-the original.
+original.

 |

-By far, the
+By far,

-"enamel" effect is my second favorite.
-In fact,
+The "enamel" effect is my second favorite.

-these two effects are the only ones I try regularly.
+In fact, these two effects are the only ones I try regularly.

-Here are
+Here

-examples of these two effects on this particular image.
+are examples of these two effects on this particular image.

 I should